 Usually, we’ll try to arrange to be at the reception at least 30min before your grand entrance, during this time I/we will get all of the detail shots of your room as well as candids of your cocktail hour before it ends, if possible.

-This is where you have to decide how much of the reception that you want to be covered.
+This is where you have to decide how much of the reception you want to be covered.
 Some couples are happy with having their photographer get their grand entrance where they’ll do the first dance right away as well as the parent dances and cake cutting.
 Then the photographer leaves.

 Sometimes it works out that 8 hours gets you a little-added coverage of the reception dinner based on how things work for your wedding day timeline.